moneybutton/yours-core/contents/articles/2015-08-29-end-of-week-four/index.md

 short cuts to get to a prototype.
 The prototype needs to be able to have two or more users connect to the network, post and receive content, and tip each other.
-If certain features are missing or broken, that's fine, so long as we can demo the basic functionalityIf certain features are missing or broken, that's fine, so long as we can demo the basic functionality.
+If certain features are missing or broken, that's fine, so long as we can demo the basic functionality.

 This week was my first full week working from IDEO.
 I am an experimental "Entrepreneur in Residence" at IDEO Futures.
 We don't have a formal